microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannertaskrecurrence.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The **plannerTaskRecurrence** resource allows clients to define and edit recurrence for a Planner Task.
-To add or edit recurrence, clients specify `recurrence.schedule`: see [plannerRecurrenceSchedule](../resources/plannerRecurrenceSchedule.md).
-To cancel recurrence, clients set the same `recurrence.schedule` to null.
+Represents recurrence for a [Planner task](plannertask.md) in Microsoft 365.
+This resource allows clients to define and edit recurrence for a Planner Task.
+To add or edit recurrence, clients specify the **schedule**.
+For details, see [plannerRecurrenceSchedule](../resources/plannerrecurrenceschedule.md).
+To cancel recurrence, clients set the same **schedule** to `null`.
 In addition to the schedule, the **plannerTaskRecurrence** resource provides several more system-generated, read-only properties, useful for tracking and understanding recurrence.
-For a Planner Task, once recurrence has been defined, it cannot be set to null; although for tasks that have never had recurrence defined, recurrence will be null.
+For a Planner task, once recurrence has been defined, it can't be set to `null`; although for tasks that have never had recurrence defined, recurrence is `null`.

-Given a non-recurring task, a client may make it into a recurring task by specifying `recurrence.schedule`.
-When the schedule is added, Planner will populate the `recurrence.seriesId` and `recurrence.occurrenceId` properties, as well as other properties.
-The occurrenceId will be `1`, indicating this is the first task in a series.
-The second task in the series will have occurrenceId `2`.
-The seriesId will be a unique new string, created for the first task.
-The second task in the series, and all other future tasks, will be given this same seriesId, indicating that they are part of the same _recurring series_.
+Given a non-recurring task, a client might make it into a recurring task by specifying **schedule**.
+When the schedule is added, Planner populates the **seriesId** and **occurrenceId** properties, as well as other properties.
+The **occurrenceId** is `1` that indicates that this is the first task in a series.
+The second task in the series has an **occurrenceId** of `2`.
+The **seriesId** is a unique new string, created for the first task.
+The second task in the series and all other future tasks, inherits the **seriesId** from the first task, indicating that they are part of the same _recurring series_.

-When a _task with active recurrence_ is marked complete (that is, `percentComplete` set to 100), a new task is created to continue the series.
-Alternately, if a _task with active recurrence_ is deleted without cancelling recurrence, a new task will also be created to continue the series.
-If the series should be discontinued, the `recurrence.schedule` should first be set to null, then the task can be deleted and recurrence will not continue.
+When a _task with active recurrence_ is marked complete (**percentComplete** set to `100`), a new task is created to continue the series.
+Alternately, if a _task with active recurrence_ is deleted without cancelling recurrence, a new task is also created to continue the series.
+If the series should be discontinued, the **schedule** should first be set to `null`, then the task can be deleted and recurrence stops.

 ## Properties